DamnVulnerableCryptoApp/DamnVulnerableCryptoApp/.github/ISSUE_TEMPLATE/documentation-.md

 ---

-**What's the crypto algorithm/mode/ related to this?**
-Ex.
-AES-CBC[...]
+**Documentation URL**
+If this is related to existing documentation please leave here the link to the page, if not leave it empty

 **Describe the problem with the documentation**
 A clear and concise description of what you want is wrong/missing in the documentation.

-**Link to the actual documentation page**
-If this is related to existing documentation please leave here the link to the page